 This course provides knowledge and analyzes conditions that create extreme fire behavior including long range spotting, crowning, fire whirls, and plume-dominated fire development.
-This is a hybrid course.

 Prerequisite: WILD 190.

 WILD 291 - Intermediate & Advanced ICS (3)

 This course emphasizes large-scale organizational development, roles and relationships of the command and general staff, and planning, operational, logistical, and fiscal considerations related to large and complex incident and event management.
 This course also describes the application of Area Command and the importance of interagency coordination on complex incidents and events.
 This course expands upon information covered in WILD 100.